 8. Death NYC

-Death NYC began doing street art by paint on walls and floors of stores in Soho and Chelsea.
+Death NYC began her career in street art by painting on the walls and floors of stores in Soho and Chelsea.
 Today, her art generally focuses on print work.
-The artist through a cynical lense mocks the media through distorting and subverting images from popular culture.
+The artist, through a cynical lens, mocks the media by distorting and subverting images from popular culture.

 9. Alec Monopoly

 New York street artist Alec Andon is better known as Alec Monopoly.
 One of the most up and coming street artists in today’s scene, his pieces are collected by a number of high profile celebrities such as Miley Cyrus and Snoop Dog.